numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Generally, the above equation for |RTforDI| expresses the runtime from repeated independent runs on the same problem instance (while the instance :math:`\theta_i` is not given explicitly).
 For the performance evaluation in the COCO_ framework, we apply the equation to runs on different instances :math:`\theta_i`, however instances from the same function, with the same dimension and the same target precision.

 .. [#] The notion of success is directly linked to a target value.
 A run can be successful with respect to some target values (some problems) and unsuccessful with respect to others.
-Success also often refers to the final, most difficult, smallest target value, which implies success for all other targets.
+Success sometimes refers to the final, most difficult (smallest) target value, which implies success for all other targets in this run.

 Runs on Different Instances